“C” is for Callen, Maude Daniel (1898-1990)

-"C" is for Callen, Maude Daniel [1898-1990].
+“C” is for Callen, Maude Daniel (1898-1990).
 Nurse.
-Born in Florida, Callen was educated at Florida A&M College and the Tuskegee Institute.
-In 1923, now a registered nurse, she arrived in Berkeley County as a missionary of the Episcopal Church.
-She was often the sole health-care provider, teacher, and nutritionist for the remote and scattered population of a 400 square mile area.
-She is best remembered for her work as a nurse mid-wife, delivering more than one thousands babies and providing pre-natal and post-natal care for mothers.
-In the 1940s she was instrumental in the establishment of a Midwife Training Institute at Penn Center to train and license midwives.
-Maude Daniel Callen's work and generosity were recognized with an honorary degree from Clemson University and induction into the South Carolina Hall of Fame.
+A native of Florida, Callen graduated from Florida A&M College and completed nurse midwife training at Tuskegee Institute.
+In 1923, as a missionary with the Episcopal Church, she was a registered nurse in Berkeley County.
+She was often the sole health-care provider, teacher, and nutritionist for the remote and dispersed population of a four-hundred-square mile area.
+Callen taught children to read and write and held vaccination clinics at local schools for smallpox and diphtheria.
+She is best remembered for her work as a nurse midwife, delivering more than one thousand babies and providing prenatal and postnatal care to mothers.
+She continually sought opportunities for educating women in basic medical practices and midwifery.
+In 1990 Maude Daniel Callen was inducted into the South Carolina Hall of Fame.